 Both videos received regular rotation airplay on MTV at the time and an interesting tidbit of trivia about them – both feature Billy Ward, not Anton Fig, behind the drum kit.
 He was Ace’s live touring drummer in the years that Ace was working on getting his band together, demoing music, and unable to issue recorded solo material without repercussions.

 Ace Frehley / Frehley’s Comet would issue a second full-length in May of 1988, the appropriately titled ‘Second Sighting‘, recorded with a new drummer, Jamie Oldaker (Bob Seger, Eric Clapton).
 It would peak at No. 81 on The Billboard 200 and produce two singles with corresponding music videos, “Insane” and “It’s Over Now“.
 Like the preceding album, ‘Second Sighting‘ featured synthesizers, samples, and sequencing provided by Gordon “G.G.”
 Gebert of Angel.

 Prior to this album, the band released an EP in early 1988, ‘Live +1‘, featuring four songs performed live in concert and one original studio song.
 It was followed with an accompanying VHS video titled ‘Live +4‘, containing live performances and the band’s official videos to that point.

-You can see RETURN OF THE COMET perform live at Sellersville Theater in Sellersville, PA on April 9th, [Info] and at the in Foxboro, Massachusetts, on April 12th.
+You can see RETURN OF THE COMET perform live at Sellersville Theater in Sellersville, Pennsylvania, on April 9th, and in Foxboro, Massachusetts, on April 12th.